 Your invoice is still unpaid?
 Your foreign debtor is experiencing payment difficulties?
-If a loss is threatening, we will be pleased to assist you as competent partners.
-In order to guarantee a smooth cooperation in the claims processing, it is important that you contact us in good time.
+If a loss is looming, please do not hesitate to contact us as competent partners.
+It is important that you contact us in good time in order to guarantee a smooth cooperation in the processing of a claim.
 We will be pleased to advise you and discuss and agree the necessary steps with you.

-If a loss is threatening, the following rules should, in any event, be adhered to:
+If a loss is looming, the following basic rules should be adhered to:

-- Please report any risk-increasing circumstances (e.g. if the debtor is in arrears with a payment or asks for the extension of the repayment period) immediately to us in writing.
+- Please report any risk-increasing circumstances (e.g. payment default, request for an extension of the repayment period as well as a deterioration of the financial status) immediately to us in writing.
 Please let us also know what measures you have already taken and/or intend to take to assert your claims.

 - If you intend to make further deliveries to the foreign debtor, you will need the prior consent of the Federal Government.

 - Please initiate all due and reasonable measures to avoid or mitigate a loss.
 In doing so, please act with sound judgement and due commercial care.